• Skip to primary navigation

 Notes and substitutions

-• Vegetables: I used green papaya, cabbage, carrots, and jicama.
+• Vegetables: I used green papaya, cabbage, carrots, and jicama (singkamas).
 Lumpiang Ubod is a variation using ubod or hearts of palm.
-You can also use green beans, sweet potatoes, or get creative with what you have available.
+You can also use bean sprouts, green beans, sweet potatoes, or get creative with available options.

 • Proteins: I used chicken and tofu.
-You can also use shrimp, pork, or skip it altogether.
+You can also use ground pork, shrimp, or skip it altogether.

 • Milk: You can replace it with another liquid, such as a dairy-free alternative or water.